Prof Mark Sullivan

 Vasectomy and vasectomy reversal

-Mark Sullivan is a Consultant Urological Surgeon and Honorary Senior Lecturer at the Oxford University Hospitals NHS Foundation Trust and University of Oxford respectively.
+Mark Sullivan is a Consultant Urological Surgeon and Associate Professor at the Oxford University Hospitals NHS Foundation Trust and University of Oxford respectively.
 In 2014, he was also appointed Clinical Director of the Renal, Transplant and Urology Directorate at the Oxford University Hospitals NHS Foundation Trust.
 He qualified from University College London in 1989, and trained in Surgery and Urology at Nottingham, Cambridge.
 London and Oxford.

-Mr Sullivan is an international authority on renal cancer and leading UK surgeon offering open, laparoscopic and robotic options for treatment.
-Together with David Cranston he provides the renal autotransplantation service in Oxford, a nationally commissioned service, only available in Oxford, which has allowed a cohort of patients in the UK to have complex renal cancers excised from either solitary or both kidneys and thereby avoiding dialysis in most cases.
+Prof Sullivan is an international authority on renal cancer and leading UK surgeon offering open, laparoscopic and robotic options for treatment.
+He provides the renal autotransplantation service in Oxford, a nationally commissioned service, only available in Oxford, which has allowed a cohort of patients in the UK to have complex renal cancers excised from either solitary or both kidneys and thereby avoiding dialysis in most cases.
 He is also a national authority on erectile dysfunction and is happy to offer specialist advice and management to patients.

 Mark’s research activities encompass clinical, translational and basic science programmes on the biology of renal cancer, with specific interests in the molecular mechanisms of disease progression, disease response and novel minimally invasive treatments of small renal cancers (SRM’s).
 He also has research interests in mechanisms of erectile dysfunction.
 He has been on the NCRI Renal Cancer Studies group for 7 years and has been involved in a number of national clinical trials involving surgical and chemotherapy treatments for renal cancer.